86pushkar24/contest-automator/README.md

    python3 contest_calendar.py
    ```

-   The script will prompt you to select platforms and reminder lead time if you do not pass flags.
+   The script will prompt you to select platforms, reminder lead time, and the number of months to include if you do not pass flags.

 ## Command-Line Usage
 You can bypass the interactive prompts and automate runs with CLI options: